bernardo-sb/sword-health-mle-challange/docs/Question_2b.md

 ### Deployment Considerations

-- Initial rollout to a small cohort of PTs for feedback (10% of team).
+- Initial rollout to a small cohort of PTs for feedback (e.g. 10% of team).
 - A/B testing of different prompt strategies with the pilot group.
-- Gradual expansion based on performance metrics (20% > 50% > 100%).
+- Gradual expansion based on performance metrics (e.g. engagement metrics, PT efficiency).
 - Ongoing model monitoring and improvement cycle.
 - Feature flag system to quickly disable AI generation if issues arise.